hsnewman/github-for-developers-7/docs/Harris-Newman.md

- Issue you created earlier to the file. that you should add your favorite color.
+ Issue you created earlier to the file. that you should add your favorite color. green